Tyler-Will/Browser_Game/README.md

 * The game is played entirely with the mouse and the questions will be based on one of two pre-determined themes selected by the player at the start (Literature and Film).
 * Each one has ten questions with four possible answers.
 * The player's score will be displayed at the end.

-Future updates to the game have added a hint button as well.
-When clicked, the button will display a brief message or, in the case of one question a link to a video, that will help the player by providing additional information or subtly hinting at the answer.
+* Future updates to the game have added a hint button as well.
+Clicking it will reveal a hint or additional trivia that will help the user narrow down the answer.
+Using it will not subtract from the player's score but the number of times a hint was used will be displayed at the end.

 ![](ReadmeImages/hint.png)